 Already their first stages are online, for example, the application form, psychometric test and video interview.

-Countries such as China and Singapore are seeing lower numbers of new cases, this could be a positive indication that the UK should be in a similar position by September.
+Countries such as China and Singapore are seeing lower numbers of new cases, this could be a positive indication that the UK should be in a similar position by the next recruitment cycle.

 2. Are UK companies pausing all recruitment?